lzhangss/SoundShape/README.md

 <img height="250" width="1036" src="figures/window_dimensions.jpg" />

 ### 5. Alignment of units at beggining of sound window
-Ultimately, each call from our sample must be placed at the beggining of the sound window.
-This ensures that variation in each semilandmark is due to energy shifts within the call, and not to changes in their position within the sound window.
+Ultimately, each call from our sample must be placed at the beggining of the sound window, ensuring that variation in each semilandmark is due to energy shifts within the call, and not to changes in their position within the sound window.

 Alignment is easily performed with `align.wave` function.
 It considers the `time.lenght` that encompasses all sounds in the study, and uses the relative amplitude value (`dBlevel`) as reference for call placement.

-In order to verify the alignment, we once again run `eigensound` with `analysis.type = "twoDshape"` and `plot.exp = TRUE`.
-Given that aligned waves were stored elsewhere, we adapt the `wav.at` argument.
+In order to verify the alignment, we run `eigensound` with `analysis.type = "twoDshape"` and `plot.exp = TRUE`.
+Given that aligned waves were stored elsewhere, adapt the `wav.at` argument.

 ```r
 # Place sounds at beggining of sound window